binocarlos/passport-service-gui/README.md

 ## components

+All components have the same 2 options:

+ * url - the base url of the backend passport-service (default = '/v1/auth')
+ * reducername - where you mounted the passport reducer (default = 'passport')

 #### PassportForm

 A full 2 tabbed form with login and register options.

- * name - the name of the passport form (default = 'auth')
- * url - the base url of the backend passport-service (default = '/v1/auth')
- * reducername - where you mounted the passport reducer (default = 'passport')
- * biroreducername - where you mounted the biro reducer (default = 'biro')

 #### LoginForm

 A single tabbed form with just the login option.

- * name - the name of the passport form (default = 'login')
- * url - the base url of the backend passport-service (default = '/v1/auth')
- * reducername - where you mounted the passport reducer (default = 'passport')
- * biroreducername - where you mounted the biro reducer (default = 'biro')

 #### RegisterForm

 A single tabbed form with just the register option.

- * name - the name of the passport form (default = 'register')
- * url - the base url of the backend passport-service (default = '/v1/auth')
- * reducername - where you mounted the passport reducer (default = 'passport')
- * biroreducername - where you mounted the biro reducer (default = 'biro')

 ## license